MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/devenv-code-conversion.md

 Alternatively, you can create separate AL project in Visual Studio Code for the test libraries and compile the project to into an extension.

-## 2. Compile all the objects in your C/AL solution
+## Taks 2: Compile all the objects in your C/AL solution

 Compiling all the objects is a prerequisite for a successful and complete export.
 To compile objects, you can use either of the following:
 - C/SIDE ([!INCLUDE[nav_dev_long](../developer/includes/nav_dev_long_md.md)]).
 See [Compiling Objects](../cside/cside-compiling-objects.md).
 - [Compile-NAVApplicationObject](https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.ide/compile-navapplicationobject?view=businesscentral-psPowerShell) cmdlet of the [!INCLUDE[devshell](../developer/includes/devshell.md)].
 Make sure to run this as an administrator.

-## 3. Export the application from the database to the new TXT syntax
+## Task 3: Export the application from the database to the new TXT syntax

 Once the application compiles, you must export all C/AL application objects, except system tables and codeunits, to the new TXT format, that can be used as input to the conversion tool.
 To do so, use the [Export-NAVApplicationObject](https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.ide/export-navapplicationobject?view=businesscentral-ps) PowerShell cmdlet with the `ExportToNewSyntax` switch.